batuceng/RepSurf/Report.md

 05/12/2022
 Finally, solved the issue with training script for classification (/mnt/disk5/batu/myprojects/DL2022proj/RepSurf/original_repo/classification/train_cls_scanobjectnn.py).
 Issue was solved by renaming data/h5_files as data/ScanObjectNN.
 After that, run the trainig for 20 minutes and trained 10 epochs, loss details are available at log folder (No Checkpoint).

+12/12/2022
+Classification training is finished in the previous week.
+Took about 11 hours for 250 epochs.
+Overall accuracy is about 83.73% (Test Single Accuracy, )